cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 ---
-slug: exploring-customization-with-cds-hooks
+slug: exploring-extensibility-with-cds-hooks
-title: Exploring How to Enable Customization of Mere with Plugins
+title: Personalizing Your Personal Health Record with Plugins
-description: Supercharge your personal health records with third-party CDS hooks
+description: A proposal to supercharge your personal health record with third-party CDS hooks
 authors:
   name: Christopher Fu
   title: Developer of Mere Medical